 Latest posts by Chris Austin (see all)

-- Physical Wellness – How To Maintain It And Avoid These Common Pitfalls - August 1, 2017
+- Physical Wellness Aspects How To Improve And What To Avoid - May 18, 2019

 What Is Physical Wellness?

-- Power Yoga – If you are not sure what to do for exercise go do a hot power yoga class with a great instructor.
-You will improve not only flexibility but also strength, endurance, cardiovascular health through deep breathing, and bonus you get meditative and spiritual benefits as well!
+- Power Yoga – A hot power yoga class with a great instructor will improve not only flexibility but also strength, endurance, cardiovascular health through deep breathing, and bonus you get meditative and spiritual benefits as well!